-The rise of online beat selling, has definitely made a huge splash over the years.
+The rise of online beat selling, has definitely made a huge splash over the past few years.

 We’ve seen so much success from different producers.